jtljac/leicester-engine/File Standards/Model.md

 ## The vertex array:
 The vertex array is a continuous stream of Vertices exactly the length `vertexCount` defined in the header

-Each vertex is comprised of 3 vecs which defined the position, normal, and colour of the vertex.
+Each vertex is comprised of 3 vecs which defined the position, normal, and colour of the vertex, and a vec2d that represents the UV coordinates.
 Vecs are defined as three 32 bit floats, each representing a dimensional coordinate.

 ## The index array: